iron-fish/wallet-server/example/README.md

 ## Caching blocks

 It's not strictly necessary for a client to cache blocks, but in our opinion is is highly recommended.
 This is because historical blocks are needed when a new account is added.
-If the client does not have the blocks cached, it will need to request them from the server again.
+If the client does not have the blocks cached, it will need to re-request them from the server.

 We've implemented a simple block cache using LevelDB.
 This is done in the [`BlockCache`](./src/Client/utils/BlockCache.ts) class.
 As blocks come in, they are added to the block cache.
 When a new account is added, the block cache is used to get the blocks needed to determine the notes and spends that are relevant to the account, rather than requesting them from the server again.

 ## Building the merkle tree

 The merkle tree code is instantiated in [`merkle.ts`](./src/Client/utils/merkle.ts).
 Currently, the example client uses imports from the `@ironfish/sdk` package to build the merkle tree.
-Note that this works for a client that ???, it won't work in certain environments such as the browser.
-We're looking into ways to make merkle tree generation possible in browser environments, and we will update this project as we make progress.
+Note that this currently only works for nodejs clients, which means it won't work in certain environments such as the browser.
+The merkle tree itself does not need to be tied to nodejs or `@ironfish/sdk`, but we have not split the implementation into a separate package.
+Moreover, it entirely possible to write a completely separate merkle tree implementation in any language.

 ## Managing accounts

-Once blocks have been processed, the client is ready to add accounts.
+Once blocks have been processed and the merkle tree is populated, the client is ready to add accounts.
 In order to provide the functionality a user would expect of a cryptocurrency wallet, the client must be able to:

 - Add multiple accounts
 - View the balance of each account